Administrative Report to the Governor

 The Government Relations and Consumer Affairs Division assists consumers with issues involving financial services and products regulated by the Department, and oversees the administration and enforcement of the rental security deposit laws.
 The Division also directs the agency's legislative program, manages communications and media relations for the Department, coordinates financial and investor-education outreach efforts and provides assistance to homeowners in foreclosure or in danger of foreclosure through the Foreclosure Assistance Hotline.

-There are two support divisions at the Department of Banking: the Business Office, which is responsible for the accounting, budgeting, fiscal, payroll, purchasing and financial reporting functions; and the MIS unit that provides information technology and office automation support.
-Functions of the former Human Resources Office were transitioned to DAS/BEST during the 2017-18 fiscal year, as the Department joined the Small Agency Resource Team (SmART).
-The SmART consolidates human resources and payroll personnel from multiple agencies into one unit.
+There are three support divisions at the Department of Banking: the Business Office, Management and Information Systems (MIS) and Human Resources (HR).
+The Business Office is responsible for the accounting, budgeting, fiscal, purchasing and financial reporting functions for the Department while assisting with payroll.
+The MIS unit provides information technology support and workflow enhancements across all divisions.
+Finally, Human Resources addresses day-to-day employee issues and prepares the agency's affirmative action plan.
+The Department of Administrative Services Small Agency Resource Team (DAS/SmART) consolidates human resources and payroll personnel from multiple agencies into one unit, and the DAS Equal Employment Opportunity unit provides HR services to the Department.

-The Department of Banking is strongly committed to maintaining a standard of excellence in meeting its regulatory responsibility, while being responsive to Governor Malloy’s desire to promote a business friendly climate in Connecticut.
+The Department of Banking is strongly committed to maintaining a standard of excellence in meeting its regulatory responsibility, while balancing the strongest consumer protections in a business-friendly environment.

-In order to provide the public with convenient 24-hour, 7-day access to information on agency programs, licensing activity and educational resources, the Department maintains its website, www.ct.gov/dob.
-During the 2017-2018 fiscal year, approximately 164,000 visitors viewed over 658,000 pages on the agency website.
+In order to provide the public with convenient 24-hour, 7-day access to information on agency programs, licensing activity and educational resources, the Department maintains its website, www.ct.gov/dob where consumers may send inquires or file a complaint at any time.
+On October 31, 2018, the agency migrated its site to the CT.gov portal.
+The new site has an updated look and provides better access across digital devices.
+During the 2018-2019 fiscal year, approximately 156,800 visitors viewed over 674,000 pages on the agency website.

 The Department updates and maintains information regarding licensees and registrants, as well as financial and industry information related to the financial institutions operating in Connecticut.
 Relevant financial information is updated quarterly for banks and credit unions, in addition to providing the public with easy access to such public filings as the quarterly Call Report.

-The Department of Banking posts on its website searchable text of administrative actions taken by the agency against various entities, as well as indices to advisory opinions issued by the Commissioner concerning bank, credit union, consumer credit, landlord/tenant and business opportunity matters.
+The Department of Banking posts on its website searchable text of administrative actions taken by the agency against various entities, as well as indices to advisory opinions issued by the Commissioner concerning bank, credit union, consumer credit, rental security deposits and business opportunity matters.

-The Commission on Human Rights and Opportunities approved the Department’s 2016 Affirmative Action plan, covering the period of July 1, 2014-June 20, 2016.
-The Department is currently working on the 2018 Plan, which covers the period from July 1, 2016-June 30, 2018, and is due to the Commission on October 30, 2018.
+The Commission on Human Rights and Opportunities approved the Department’s 2018 Affirmative Action plan, covering the period of July 1, 2016-June 30, 2018.
+The Department is currently working on the 2020 Plan, which covers the period from July 1, 2018-June 30, 2020, and is due to the Commission on October 30, 2020.
 The Plan reflects the agency’s commitment to achieving workforce balance and fairness in all terms and conditions of employment.

-As of June 30, 2018, FID had regulatory oversight over 33 state-chartered domestic banks, three international banks, one uninsured bank, 32 credit unions, one business and industrial development corporation, one international trade and investment corporation, and various licensees that are issued to administer trust and/or special need services.
+As of June 30, 2019, FID had regulatory oversight over thirty state-chartered domestic banks, two international banks, one uninsured bank, thirty credit unions, one business and industrial development corporation, one international trade and investment corporation, and various licensees that are issued to administer trust and/or special need services.
 Its regulatory obligations include multiple specialty examinations such as information technology, cybersecurity, Community Reinvestment Act, Truth-In-Lending, and Bank Secrecy Act.
 These are in addition to the traditional safety and soundness examinations conducted by the Division.

-During this fiscal year, the Commissioner issued a Temporary Certificate of Authority to TNB USA Inc., to organize a state chartered uninsured bank.
+During this fiscal year, the Commissioner issued an extension of TNB USA Inc.’s Temporary Certificate of Authority to organize a state chartered uninsured bank.

-During this fiscal year, the Banking Commissioner participated in a number of industry related meetings with Chief Executive Officers (CEOs) of banks and credit unions.
-The Annual Bank CEO Roundtables hosted jointly with the Connecticut Bankers Association (CBA) were held in October 2017.
-The Department hosted the National Association of State Credit Union Supervisors Executive Forum in Connecticut in November 2017, which provided information on key national and state issues facing the credit union industry, presentation by a national speaker on Fintech, as well as fraud cases and Senior Safe program.
-The Commissioner spoke at the Credit Union League’s Annual State and Federal Issues Government Affairs Conference in May 2018.
+In addition, during this fiscal year, the Banking Commissioner participated in a number of industry related meetings with Chief Executive Officers (CEOs) of banks and credit unions.
+The Annual Bank CEO Roundtables hosted jointly with the Connecticut Bankers Association (CBA) were held in October 2018.
+The Department hosted the National Association of State Credit Union Supervisors Executive Forum in Connecticut in September 2018, which provided information on key national and state issues facing the credit union industry, a special session on banking marijuana businesses, presentations on cybersecurity, current expected credit loss (CECL), and a credit union industry panel on innovation and looking to the future.
+The Commissioner spoke at the Credit Union League’s Annual State and Federal Issues Government Affairs Conference in May 2019.
 The Commissioner and other agency staff participated in a number of industry events sponsored by the Connecticut Bankers Association, Connecticut Community Bankers Association and the Credit Union League of Connecticut.

-In preparation for the fifth annual Federal Reserve/Conference of State Bank Supervisors (CSBS) Annual Community Banking Research and Policy Conference, the Department of Banking initiated its “5 Questions for 5 Bankers” Project in May 2018.
-For this initiative, the Commissioner, along with agency staff and the President and CEO of the CBA, engaged in direct discussions with bank CEOs concerning the most pressing issues facing the community banking industry in Connecticut.
+In preparation for the sixth annual Federal Reserve/Federal Deposit Insurance Corporation (FDIC)/Conference of State Bank Supervisors (CSBS) Annual Community Banking Research and Policy Conference, the Department of Banking initiated its “5 Questions for 5 Bankers” Project in April 2019.
+For this initiative, the Commissioner and Financial Institutions Director engaged in direct discussions with bank CEOs concerning the most pressing issues facing the community banking industry in Connecticut.
 The Department’s response to CSBS’s written report on community banking emerged from these meetings.
-In addition, Commissioner Pérez will attend this year’s conference, by invitation only, themed Community Banking in the 21st Century to be held on October 3-4, 2018 in St. Louis.
+In addition, Commissioner Pérez is planning to attend this year’s conference, by invitation only, themed Community Banking in the 21st Century to be held on October 1-2, 2019 in St. Louis, MO.
 The conference gathers community bankers, academics, policymakers, and bank supervisors from across the country to discuss academic research and important issues affecting community banking.

 Consumer Credit Division (CC)

-For fiscal year 2017, the Division completed thirty-one examinations of non-mortgage licensees and thirty-five examinations of mortgage licensees.
+For fiscal year 2018-19, the Division conducted thirty-six examinations of non-mortgage licensees and forty-three examinations of mortgage licensees.
 During this last reporting period, the Department has continued to reallocate its resources to meet a more aggressive examination schedule in this Division.

 The Division continued its enforcement efforts, including conducting investigations of companies engaged in unlicensed activity.
-The Division issued thirty-eight actions, resulting in penalties of more than $1 million.
-In addition, Division efforts brought restitution to the public in excess of $2.9 million, most of which were rebates resulting from examinations of sales finance companies and consumer collection agencies.
+The Division issued forty-four actions, resulting in penalties of more than $2.1 million.
+In addition, Division efforts brought restitution to the public in excess of $330,000.
+Consumer Credit routinely cooperates with other law enforcement agencies, such as the U.S. Attorney’s office and the Federal Bureau of Investigation.

 Securities and Business Investments Division (SBID)

-As of June 30, 2018, 170,151 broker-dealer agents and 14,333 investment adviser agents were registered with the Division, an increase of 3,660 broker-dealer agents and over 600 investment adviser agents from the previous year.
-As of fiscal year-end, 2,131 broker-dealer firms and 519 investment advisory firms were registered in Connecticut.
-An additional 2,214 Securities and Exchange Commission-registered investment advisers had made a notice filing with the agency.
-Following passage of the Dodd-Frank Wall Street Reform Act and Consumer Protection Act of 2012, which split the regulation of investment advisers between the SEC and the states, the Division has continued its efforts to examine in-state investment advisers falling within its jurisdiction at least once every three years.
-SBID also examines the books and records of broker-dealer and investment advisory main offices and branch offices.
-As of June 30, 2018, 2,571 broker-dealer branch offices were registered.
+As of June 30, 2019, the Securities Division registered 172,601 broker-dealer agents and 14,733 investment adviser agents, an increase of 2,450 broker-dealer agents and 400 investment adviser agents from the previous year.
+The Division also registered 2,103 broker-dealer firms and 506 investment advisory firms.
+An additional 2,278 Securities and Exchange Commission-registered investment advisers made notice filings with the agency.
+The Division continued its efforts to examine in-state investment advisers falling within its jurisdiction at least once every three years.
+SBID examines the books and records of the 2,527 registered broker-dealer branch offices, as well as all the investment advisory main offices in Connecticut.

 The Division also investigates violations of the state’s securities and business opportunity laws, pursuing administrative, civil and criminal remedies where appropriate.
 Many times, this involves interacting with the Securities and Exchange Commission, the U.S. Attorney’s Office, the Connecticut Attorney General’s Office and other enforcement bodies to ensure that violators are brought to justice.